PostHog/posthog.com/contents/service-message.md

 <details>
   <summary> I'm unable to access PostHog, why? </summary>
     <br />
 Some users are reporting a 503 error caused by an unexpected issue.
 We've declared an incident for this and recommend impacted users subscribe for updates at status.posthog.com, for the latest information.
+We can assure users that no data is being lost as a result of this disruption.
 </details>

 <div className="centered py-5">